 #2: At work events, others easily pair themselves up for activities or projects, but you frequently have to be assigned a partner to work with.

-People are avoiding having to work with you closely.
+There’s nothing wrong with waiting to be picked, but sometimes it’s a sign that people are avoiding having to work with you closely.
 This can be for a variety of reasons, from your conversation skills and body language to your attitude.
 Even if you have good intentions, a lack of social awareness or social skills can turn things sour fast.
 No one wants to be distracted by someone who just doesn’t seem to get it, especially when they need to get stuff done.

 What they’re thinking: Working with her makes me annoyed and stressed.
 If I immediately turn away and find myself a partner, I can avoid working with her.